Visualize those croissants, patés, baguettes, culture, literature, chateaux, all at your feet after a hard day's work teaching English in France...

-This isn't perhaps the most orthodox way of getting a job but you can usually get a student visa in France as long as you are a bona fide student at a real university (not at a language school!).
+This isn't perhaps the most orthodox way of getting a job but you can usually get a student visa in France as long as you are a bona fide student.
+You used to have to be a student at a real university but France now allows you to be a student at a language school!

 Foreigners have been using this avenue for teaching English in France for years.
 Once you have the coveted student visa, you're allowed to work part-time while you study, up to 20 or so hours a week.
 Many people then supplement this legal work with private lessons which they don't declare.